Generic selectors

 How long has the Craven Cottage redevelopment been planned?

-One thing that nobody can dispute is Khan's commitment to getting the new stand erected.
-He first cited his ambition for the Riverside redevelopment back in 2013 and he's even had to pen a deal with the council confirming he will fund any work that may be needed to support the nearby river wall.
+There is no doubt about Khan's dedication to constructing the new stand.
+He initially expressed his vision for the Riverside redevelopment in 2013 and has had to formalize an agreement with the council, ensuring he will cover any necessary work to reinforce the adjacent river wall.

 Craven Cottage main stand